divyaanshjha/validator_rewards/README.md

 ## API Description

-This API provides an endpoint to fetch detailed reward data for a specific Ethereum 2.0 validator.
-The API dynamically calculates rewards and penalties based on data fetched from the Ethereum 2.0 Beacon Chain.
-The endpoint accepts a validator public key or index as input and returns the reward details.
+This API provides a RESTful endpoint for fetching detailed reward data for an Ethereum 2.0 validator.
+It aggregates rewards and penalties dynamically from both the consensus and execution layers of the Ethereum Beacon Chain.

 ### **API Endpoint**
 ```bash